v0id-ed/Infinity-Castle-2D/README.md

 This is a game based off the Infinity Castle in Demon Slayer.

+Each cube you collect gives 50, 100, or 150 Kimetsu Points at random.
 Reach 12000 Kimetsu Points to beat Muzan!

 Rank S: beat Muzan within 3 minutes,
 Rank A: beat Muzan within 4 minutes,